 Each plate of noodles is a cross between the wet and dry style, with a garlic-forward prawn head broth and the option to add additional ingredients like abalone or egg.
 The stall is only open for four hours a day since the chef personally preps everything, a process that takes up to 10 hours.

 📍 19 Lor 7 Toa Payoh, Block 19, Singapore 310019

 Come Daily (Tian Tian Lai)

-Toa Payoh has many Hokkien Mee stalls but Tian Tian Lai is maybe the most popular in Singapore.
-Their style is more “soupy” than wet, with the plate drenched in a pool of incredibly umami stock that tasted almost like prawn mee broth.
+There is no shortage of Hokkien mee stalls in Toa Payoh but Tian Tian Lai is one of the most popular.
+Their style is more “soupy” than wet, with the plate drenched in a pool of incredibly umami stock that tastes almost like prawn mee broth.

 Best of all, it comes with a generous helping of crunchy fried pork lard that elevates the richness even more.

 Hong Heng Fried Sotong Prawn Mee

 However, it does manage to find that sweet spot in terms of richness, wok hei and spice.

 📍 30 Seng Poh Rd, #02-01 Tiong Bahru Market, Singapore 168898

 XiaoDi Fried Prawn Noodle

-Maybe some enjoy the wetter gooey style, or the fragrant stock and garlicky kick—just know that this is a well-rounded crowd pleaser sure to satiate anyone.
+Be it the gooey wet-style noodles, or the fragrant stock and garlicky kick, just know that this is a well-rounded crowd pleaser sure to satiate anyone.

 📍 153 Serangoon North Ave 1, #01-512 Guan Hock Tiong Eating House, Singapore 550153

 Geylang Lor 29 Hokkien Mee

-Geylang Lor 29 Hokkien Mee is one of the rare few places in Singapore, along with Swee Guan, that do charcoal-fried Hokkien Mee.
+Geylang Lor 29 Hokkien Mee is one of the rare few places in Singapore, along with Swee Guan, that specialises in charcoal-fried Hokkien Mee.
 That’s because both are run by siblings who learnt the art of charcoal frying from their father.

 📍 396 East Coast Rd, Singapore 428994